joseb061/Master-projects/Optimization-Astar/Readme.md

 # README.MD

-This project consists in computing an optimal path (according to distance) from Bası́lica de Santa Maria del Mar (Plaça de Santa Maria) in Barcelona to the Giralda (Calle Mateos Gago) in Sevilla by using an AStar algorithm.
+This project computes an optimal path (according to distance) from Bası́lica de Santa Maria del Mar (Plaça de Santa Maria) in Barcelona to the Giralda (Calle Mateos Gago) in Sevilla by using an AStar algorithm.